sframe-wg/sframe/draft-ietf-sframe-enc.md

 ### Decryption

 Before decrypting, a receiver needs to assemble a full SFrame ciphertext.
-When an SFrame ciphertext may be fragmented into multiple parts for transport (e.g., a whole encrypted frame sent in multiple SRTP packets), the receiving client collects all the fragments of the ciphertext, using appropriate sequencing and start/end markers in the transport.
-Once all of the required fragments are available, the client reassembles them into the SFrame ciphertext, then passes the ciphertext to SFrame for decryption.
+When an SFrame ciphertext is fragmented into multiple parts for transport (e.g., a whole encrypted frame sent in multiple SRTP packets), the receiving client collects all the fragments of the ciphertext, using appropriate sequencing and start/end markers in the transport.
+Once all of the required fragments are available, the client reassembles them into the SFrame ciphertext, then it passes the ciphertext to SFrame for decryption.

 The KID field in the SFrame header is used to find the right key and salt for